El fumar y el cancer

 Only 5-10% of smokers who attempt to quit cold turkey are successful long term.
 This article reviews the available treatments, both pharmacologic (drug) and non-pharmacologic, to aid in successful smoking cessation.

-While most smokers are aware of some of the health problems smoking causes, such as lung cancer and heart disease, they may not be aware of the 12 other types of cancer smoking can cause.
+While most smokers are aware of some of the health problems smoking causes, such as lung cancer and heart disease, they may not be aware of the 12 other types of cancer and other illnesses smoking can cause.

 Smokeless tobacco includes: dip, chew, spit, oral and spitless tobacco and dry and moist snuff (snus).
 Many people mistakenly think smokeless tobacco is a safe alternative to cigarettes and may not realize that it is just as addictive as cigarette smoking.

-Studies of marijuana and cancer risk are difficult to conduct; this article discusses the health risk associated with pot smoking.
+Studies of marijuana and cancer risk are difficult to conduct; this article discusses the health risks associated with pot smoking.

 Even though you can’t “undo” your smoking history, the good news is that that the risk of having lung cancer and other smoking-related illnesses decreases after you stop smoking and continues to decrease as more tobacco-free time passes.